 - "Plan Highlights" provides a quick overview of the Plan; - "Plan Participation" explains who a Plan member is and retirement contributions; - "Life Events" describes how a Plan benefit may be impacted by certain life changes such as marriage, domestic partnership, termination of employment; - "Your Service and Your Pay" explains how your service and pay are used to determine your eligibility for and calculation of a retirement benefit; - "Types of Retirement Benefits" describes the different types of retirement benefits; - "Calculating You Retirement benefit" shows how your benefit is calculated; - "Retirement Benefit Payment Options" outlines your survivor election options; - "Survivor Benefits" explains the eligibility requirements for and the calculation of a survivor benefit; - "Applying For and Receiving Your Benefit" helps you to know what is needed to apply for a Plan benefit and where to apply and explains how you can dispute a benefit payment calculation, an eligibility decision for a benefit payment or other benefit payment decisions made by DCRB, including overpayments, and what your administrative due process rights and judicial review rights are; - "General Information" describes the Office of D.C.
 Pensions (ODCP), DCRB and other agencies; - "Contact Information" contains important contact information for you to use; - "Frequently Asked Questions" answers most common questions about the Plan; and - "Glossary of Terms" helps you understand the terminology of the Plan and provides definitions of those terms.
-On first use, terms and phrases that are in the glossary are bold and underlined.

-Examples of benefits calculations in this SPD are for illustrative purposes only.
+Note: Examples of benefits calculations in this SPD are for illustrative purposes only.
 Initial monthly benefit payment amounts, but not annual benefit payment amounts, are rounded to the nearest dollar.
 Your actual benefit calculation will differ from the illustrative examples.